 This part sets out the general principles for the administration of any coursework or controlled assessment which is more relevant to vocational subjects (excluding Technical Awards).
-Additional guidance on the administration of non-exam assessment can be found at part 3.
+Additional guidance on the administration of non-exam assessment can be found at Part 3.
+This Part should be read in conjunction with Part 3.